truenas/documentation/content/SCALE/SCALEUIReference/Credentials/LocalUsersScreensSCALE.md

 ### User Details Screen

 The expanded view of each user includes details for that user, including the home directory location, shell, Samba authentication, SSH key, and sudo command access (if assigned).
-It provides the option to edit or delete the user, and access to user audit logs.
+It provides the option to edit or delete the user, and access user audit logs.

 {{< trueimage src="/images/SCALE/Credentials/UserScreenUserDetails.png" alt="Local User Details" id="Local User Details" >}}